Fortuna during the Renaissance

 Oh good Lord, what a great height, what astonishing features!
 I was not expecting it, and I was afraid to look at her: her eyes were burning and menacing, and her face grim, and her loose hair fell across her face; she had, I believe, one hundred hands and as many arms; her garments were unusual and her voice metallic.
 Although she walked, I could not see her feet.
 And whilst I was afraid and waiting to know what she wanted, she said to me, fixing me with her glistening eyes… [Deus bone, quam grandis illi statura, quam admirabilis forma!
 Non inticiabor, prospiciens timui.
 Nam ardentes minacesque illi erant oculi, facies torva, capillitium multiplex per ora pendulum, manus, credo, centum et brachia totidem, varia vestis et ferrea vox; quibus tamen incederet pedibus vidisse non potui Et dum quid velit pavescens expecto, hec in me defixis luminibus inquit.]
 Boccaccio, De casibus VI, 1

-These two images of Fortuna with wheel, in which Boccaccio gives his response to Fortuna and declares that fate is none other than the minister of God whose will is accepted with unconditional awe, is accompanied by another illustration from a third vulgarized translation of Boccaccio, the Livre de la Ruyne des nobles hommes et femmes, again published in Bruges in 1476.
+These two images of Fortuna with wheel, in which Boccaccio gives his response to Fortuna and declares that fate is none other than the minister of God whose will is accepted with unconditional awe, is accompanied by another illustration from a third vulgarised translation of Boccaccio, the Livre de la Ruyne des nobles hommes et femmes, again published in Bruges in 1476.
 It portrays the struggle between Fortune and Poverty (6).
 This image appears to signal a deviation with regard to the total dominion of Fortuna over human existence.
-Whilst in the background, the lady - Fortuna - punishes a luckless character tied to a tree, it is Fortuna in the forefront who is thrown to the ground and beaten with a stick (in accordance with the Pathosformel of aggression: see Plate 5 and Plate 41 of the Bilderatlas in “Engramma”).
-Central to the scene is a male character, perhaps the poet himself – in meditative pose – facing Fortuna who is still standing, attired in contemporary garments “alla franzese” (Squillaro 2002).
+Whilst in the background, the lady – Fortuna – punishes a luckless character tied to a tree, in the forefront, Fortuna is being thrown to the ground and beaten with a stick (in accordance with the Pathosformel of aggression: see Plate 5 and Plate 41 of the Bilderatlas in “Engramma”).
+Central to the scene is a male character, perhaps the poet himself – in meditative pose – facing Fortuna who is still standing, attired in contemporary garments alla franzese (Squillaro 2002).
 It is here that there appears to be a payoff for cases decided by fate, vividly portrayed by the muscular revenge of man over Fortuna, or at least a contest on equal terms between man and fate; in addition, the very theme of struggle between Fortune and Poverty fits into the realms of commerce, in which Fortuna is also tantamount to wealth.
-This edition of Boccaccio is located in Bruges in the second half of the 15th Century, but the comparison with the 1483 wood engraving of Boccaccio’s work placed immediately above it, where Fortuna is represented in the guise of a monstrous dominatrix, clearly highlights both positions – active and passive – of man in relation to fate.
+This edition of Boccaccio is located in Bruges in the second half of the fifteenth century, but comparison with the 1483 wood engraving of Boccaccio’s work placed immediately above it, where Fortuna is represented in the guise of a monstrous dominatrix, clearly highlights both positions – active and passive – of man in relation to fate.